The call for applications for this initiative is now closed.

 - The length of the RISE-Globalink Research Internship is a minimum of 10 weeks up to three months.
 Projects must take place between May and September, and must start between May 15, 2017, and July 10, 2017.

 - Each approved award will receive $5,200 from Mitacs.
-The award will support the student's travel and accommodation costs, including transportation costs, accommodation in Germany, and a student stipend, based on a 12-week research internship.
+The award will support the student's travel and accommodation costs, based on a 12-week research internship.

 - The award also includes health insurance as well as accident and personal liability insurance, issued directly through the DAAD insurance office.
 In addition, all scholarship holders are invited to a paid three-day RISE Germany meeting in Heidelberg on July 6–8, 2017.
 All participants of the RISE Germany meeting will receive an allowance of €160 from the DAAD to buy a Rail Pass.